Fire and rescue services

 Crime levels are high and police response can be slow.

-Crime is common in PNG, but particularly in Port Moresby, Lae and other urban centres, including:
+Crime is common in PNG, but particularly in Port Moresby, Lae and other urban centres.
+This includes:

 Squatter settlements in towns and cities are dangerous.